jazzband/django-admin-sortable/README.rst

 Models
 ~~~~~~

-To add sortability to a model, you need to inherit ``SortableMixin`` and
+To add "sortability" to a model, you need to inherit ``SortableMixin``
-at minimum, define:
+and at minimum, define:

 -  The field which should be used for ``Meta.ordering``, which must
    resolve to one of the integer fields defined in Django's ORM: